hannanmiah/assignment-crud-frontend/PRODUCT_CRUD_README.md

 2. Start the frontend development server: `pnpm dev`
 3. Navigate to `http://localhost:3000`
 4. Login or register if not already authenticated
+5. **Dashboard**: View real-time product statistics on the home page
-5. Click on "Products" in the navigation menu
+6. **Products**: Click on "Products" in the navigation menu
-6. Use the "New Product" button to add products
+   - Use the "New Product" button to add products
-7. Click the actions menu (⋮) on any row to edit or delete
+   - Click the actions menu (⋮) on any row to edit or delete
+   - Use search and filters to find specific products
+   - Navigate through paginated results

 ## Technical Details